Wine Tasting & Cellar

 FRANSCHHOEK WINE TRAM

 Tram goers can hop off at Babylonstoren for a wine tasting or daily cellar tour as part of their Franschhoek Wine Tram experience.
-We form part of the purple line, which covers 8 wine estates in the picturesque Franschhoek winelands valley.
+We form part of the purple and orange line, which covers 8 wine estates in the picturesque Franschhoek winelands valley.

 The normal entrance fee and costs of wine tastings and cellar tours apply.